MichaelKim/lyra/README.md

   - On song item edit, switching focus for the first time
 - Sorting by name should ignore punctuation (like brackets)
 - Don't allow adding a song more than once
+- If the song skips before related songs are loaded, it won't autoplay the next song

 Youtube: